 Meanwhile, trim your snow peas and add them to sauce pan along with water.
 Steam for about 5 minutes, drain and return to pan along with 1 tsp extra virgin olive oil, salt, pepper and cover keep warm.

-Pre-heat cast iron pan over medium-high heat, add ghee and scallops and cook for 3-4 minutes per side, depending how well you like your scallops cooked.
+Pre-heat cast iron pan over medium-high heat, add remaining tbsp olive oil and scallops and cook for 3-4 minutes per side, depending how well you like your scallops cooked.
 Near the end, add lemon juice and cook for another minute.

 To assemble, layer the snow peas, squash puree and scallops.
 You can top with micro greens if you want it extra pretty.